 (Section 16401 of Title 8 of the California Code of Regulations)

-Each Licensee shall file a certified copy of the CPRs with the entity that requested the records within ten (10) days after receipt of a written request.
+Each contractor shall file a certified copy of the CPRs with the entity that requested the records within ten (10) days after receipt of a written request.

 Any copy of records made available for inspection as copies and furnished upon request to the public or any public agency by Judicial Council, Division of Apprenticeship Standards, or Division of Labor Standards Enforcement shall be marked or obliterated in such a manner as to prevent disclosure of an individual’s name, address, and social security number.
 The name and address of Licensee awarded Contract or performing Contract shall not be marked or obliterated.